fritzlabs/heartbeat-ios/iOS/FritzPetStickerDemo/README.md

 ## Fritz AI

-Fritz AI helps you teach your applications how to see, hear, feel, think, and sense.
-Create ML-powered features in your mobile apps for both Android and iOS.
+Fritz AI is the machine learning platform for iOS and Android developers.
+Teach your mobile apps to see, hear, sense, and think.
 Start with our ready-to-use feature APIs or connect and deploy your own custom models.

 ## Requirements